aklevy/genMusic/README.md

 **Tested OS**

-Tested only on Linux (debian/stretch and antergos)
+Tested only on Linux (Debian/stretch and Antergos)

 Be careful of your PC's volume while testing genMusic ...